How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 List your worst stereotypes about freelancers.

-They’re probably something like “they write from their beds”, “they’re only concerned with earning some quick money”, or “they don’t have their clients’ best interests at heart”?
+They’re probably something like “they are unreliable”, “they’re only concerned with earning some quick money”, or “they don’t have their clients’ best interests at heart”?

 Now, throw those prejudices out the window.